 grep -liR 'yarpp_init' wp-content/plugins/* | cut -d '/' -f3 | sort -u

-You should also pay attention to the following: In the example, we have activated the WordPress caching plugin LiteSpeed Cache, but still, the execution time of all requests is very high due to a "problematic" plugin.
+You should also focus on the following points: In the example, we have activated the WordPress caching plugin LiteSpeed Cache, but still, the execution time of all requests is very high due to a "problematic" plugin.

 This is because some queries simply cannot be cached.
 This is why we decided to write this article— you need to know exactly what can be cached and what measures you need to take to have a very fast and optimized website.